Many employers require job applicants to take a drug test—particularly those applicants who reach the final stages of

 If you live in one of these states and have a valid prescription for marijuana, you may be wondering whether an employer can refuse to hire you based on a positive drug test for this legally prescribed drug.
-So far, in most states, the answer seems to be yes.
-The California Supreme Court has ruled that the state's medical marijuana law applies only to criminal prosecution, not to the workplace.
-Likewise, the Colorado Supreme Court has held that an employer may fire an employee for off-duty use of medical marijuana, even though the use was lawful under Colorado state law.
+In some states, the answer is yes.